Skip To Main Content

 1924 - 1927

+Edgewood entered a new era in the 1920s.
 At the request of the growing number of the city’s Catholic parishes and parents, boys are admitted as day students.
 In 1925, Albert Kelsey, son-in-law of Governor Washburn, designs a new cream brick building decorated with terra cotta tilework.
 The building plan has a 10-story tower with wings on either side.
 The cost is prohibitive so the plans are scaled back to include just a 4-story central tower.

-In 1927 Edgewood High School of the Sacred Heart opens its doors.
 In addition, junior college courses are now offered for young women, who live in the tower of the building while the academy building continues to serve as convent, dormitory and classroom/studio space.
 The east end of the building houses the largest room, a combination auditorium and gymnasium.
 Coach Willis Jones organizes a football team, with 25 boys reporting for practice.

 Read More about 1924 - 1927